JanSharp/quick-adjustable-inserters/notes.md

   - [ ] trigger build & adjust
   - [ ] trigger adjust key bind on a given entity
   - [ ] trigger switch_to_idle_and_back
+- [ ] make all qai prefixes lowercase, outside of type names of course